 Besides the gaming PC and VR headset, you’ll want to budget for a VR cover and the cost of the apps included in my regimen.
 The VR cover is a removable cloth garment that slips on and off your headset’s faceplate.

 With a VR cover, you can get sweaty without the extra hassle of mucking up your headset.
 It’s machine washable, so you can wash it whenever you’d like.

 So, how are you going to get your summer body?
+Here is your regimen:

 Today, you are going to work your core, legs and upper body with BOXVR.
 I like to mix things up with the Haymaker and Squat City modules.
 They both give me a sizeable challenge each time I play them.

 Haymaker will suck the air out of your lungs and Squat City will make it difficult for you to walk in the morning.